Burgess Hill: Future of the town

 Mid Sussex District Council put forward its master plan for the development of the town in 2006.
 The town approved its Neighbourhood Plan in 2015.
 With the proposed housing quota for the area high, it is expected to grow further in the 21st century, and new housing will be created in the town centre in the form of flats as a result of the redevelopment plans put forward by New River Retail and for which planning has been approved.
 Town centre development includes the redevelopment of the Martlets Shopping Centre to add a ten-screen cinema complex, hotel, new shops and parking.
 The gasometer in Leylands Road has been removed and replaced with a Lidl supermarket.

 The town is set for the development of 3,500 new houses as part of the Northern Arc development.
 Three schools as well as community facilities will be included and the planning of the development is at an advanced stage with the county, district and town councils working together to finalise this development, which is being promoted by the government's housing agency Homes England.
 In addition a science park and industrial park are planned along the A2300.

 Governance

 Burgess Hill is in the constituency of Mid Sussex.
-The Member of Parliament representing Mid Sussex is currently Mims Davies, elected in the 2019 General Election.
-Davies succeeded Sir Nicholas Soames, who was first elected during the May 1997 election.
+The Member of Parliament representing Mid Sussex is currently Alison Bennett, elected in the 2024 General Election.
+Bennett succeeded Mims Davies, who was first elected during the December 2019 election.
 It was in the historic county of Sussex, and in 1974 swapped from the administrative county of East Sussex to the shire county of West Sussex, under the Local Government Act 1972.

 A small residential area in the northeast of the town, as well as land which may be developed for housing in the future, lie on the East Sussex side of the county boundary, which otherwise runs beyond the eastern edge of the urban area.
 Both Mid Sussex District Council and Lewes District Council, under whose control this area falls, have raised concerns that planning decisions made at a regional level do not take it into account properly.